damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 ## What counts as an SQL or MQL?
 1. SQL is any lead which has been both:
- - accepted by the sales team which has met the qualification requirements; and
+ a. accepted by the sales team which has met the qualification requirements; and
- - converted to a Contact in and attached to a new Opportunity in SFDC.
+ b. converted to a Contact in and attached to a new Opportunity in SFDC.
 2. MQL is any lead with a lead score of 20 or greater in Marketo.
  - Lead score is calculated based on behavioral and demographic data.